 - Knee Arthroplasty (Total or Partial Knee Replacement)

-A physician proposing one of the procedures noted above is required to file C-4AUTH in order to properly request authorization.
+A physician proposing one of the procedures noted above is required to file a C-4AUTH form in order to properly request authorization.
+On this form, your physician must provide reasoning for why the requested service is medically necessary.